What is panosteitis?

 During episodes of lameness, exercise should be restricted.
 Between episodes, light to moderate exercise should be encouraged, but hard or vigorous exercise is discouraged, as are very long walks.

-Some dogs with panosteitis have a poor appetite; in these cases, it is important to ensure that they are given a properly balanced and palatable diet.
-In some cases, supplements such as nutraceuticals, Omega fatty acids or antioxidants such as Vitamin C may be helpful.
+Some dogs with panosteitis have a poor appetite; in these cases, it is important to ensure they are given a properly balanced and appetizing diet.
+In some cases, supplements such as nutraceuticals, omega-3 fatty acids, or antioxidants may be helpful.

 What is the prognosis?

-If panosteitis is a self-limiting disease, why is it necessary to perform diagnostic procedures such as radiographs?
+If panosteitis is a self-limiting disease, why is it necessary to perform diagnostic procedures such as X-rays?

-Although panosteitis is not a serious disease, and is a common cause of lameness, other, more serious bone diseases can cause lameness in young dogs.
-In order to be sure that a sudden onset of lameness is not caused by one of these more serious bone diseases, radiographs must be taken.
-If the radiographs show the typical lesions of panosteitis, then you can rest assured that your dog will eventually outgrow the problem.
+Although panosteitis is not a serious disease, and is a common cause of lameness, other, more serious bone diseases can also cause lameness in young dogs.
+X-rays are necessary to be sure that a sudden onset of lameness is not caused by one of these more serious bone diseases.
+If they show the typical lesions of panosteitis, then you can rest assured that your dog will eventually outgrow the problem.

 Are there any preventive measures I can take to prevent panosteitis in my large breed dog?